Eirik2020/stm32f4-rs-examples/STM32F4-RS-BOOK/src/examples/hello_world.md

 panic-probe = { version = "1.0.0", features = ["print-defmt"] }
 ```

-Then we import the debugger into our main function, use `info!` to to send a message to the terminal:
+Then we import the debugger into our main function, and use `info!` to to send a message to the terminal:
 ```rust
 main.rs
 // Import defmt debugger